blockchain-etl/ethereum-etl/README.md

 You can query the data that I exported in the public BigQuery dataset https://medium.com/@medvedev1088/ethereum-blockchain-on-google-bigquery-283fb300f579

+To upload CSVs to BigQuery:

 - Install Google Cloud SDK https://cloud.google.com/sdk/docs/quickstart-debian-ubuntu

-- Create a new Google Storage bucket and upload the files:
+- Create a new Google Storage bucket https://console.cloud.google.com/storage/browser

+- Upload the files:

 ```bash
 > cd output